Tasneem-abujeyyab/Burp-Suite-Guide-and-related-TryHackMe-Writeups/README.md

 3. Launch Burp Suite and select Temporary Project → Use Burp Defaults

 4. Click Start Burp to open the main dashboard

+## 🧰 Key Features Explained
+Burp Suite is more than just a proxy — it’s a full toolkit for web application testing.
+Each module serves a specific purpose, and learning how to use them together is what turns you from a passive observer into an active analyst.

+## 🔹 Proxy
+The Burp Proxy is the core engine of Burp Suite — it intercepts and logs all HTTP/S traffic between your browser and the target web server.
+This is where you gain full visibility and control over how the application communicates.

+Why It Matters ?
+It allows you to pause, inspect, and modify requests before they reach the server

+You can forward, drop, or edit requests in real time

+It’s the gateway to deeper analysis using other Burp tools like Repeater and Intruder

+📌 Key Capabilities
+1. Intercepting Requests: Requests are held in the Proxy tab, giving you the chance to manipulate them before they’re sent.
+You can toggle interception using the "Intercept is on" button.

+2. Capture and Logging: Even when interception is off, Burp logs all traffic in the HTTP history and WebSocket history tabs — perfect for retrospective analysis.

+3. WebSocket Support: Burp also captures WebSocket messages, which is crucial for testing modern web apps with real-time communication.

+4. Request Control: You can send intercepted requests directly to Repeater, Intruder, or other modules for deeper testing.

+5. Proxy Settings: Accessible via the Proxy → Options tab, these settings let you fine-tune behavior.
+For example; By default, Burp doesn’t intercept server responses — but you can enable this selectively using custom rules.